Rycieos/minecraft-console/README.md

 # Console

 `console` manages the server's startup, shutdown, backups, and much more.
 It works as a manager, leaving the server running as the daemon.
 Everything is configured by running `console config`.
-It supports multiple servers, multiple worlds per server, and infinite backups.
-To change the world in a server, edit the world name in the config file, and have a separate server.properties file in each world folder.
+It supports multiple servers, multiple worlds (maps) per server, and infinite backups.
+To change the world (map) in a server, edit the world name in the config file, and have a separate server.properties file in each world folder.

 **Backups**